-This drugs is used in the treatment of rheumatoid arthritis.
+This drug is used in the treatment of rheumatoid arthritis.
 It aids in reducing pain and inflammation.

 It has been shown to deplete both folic acid and vitamin K and should not be taken alongside iron or PABA.
 It is beneficial to take a probiotic while on this medication (with a culture count of about 10-50 billion) as well as supplementing with vitamin K.

-This drugs should not be taken along with and patients should avoid alcohol as it may increase side effects of the medication as well as St. John’s Wort, 5-HTP and L-tryptophan as they have adverse interaction.
+These drugs should not be taken along with and patients should avoid alcohol as it may increase side effects of the medication as well as St. John’s wort, 5-HTP, and L-tryptophan as they have adverse interaction.